getify/foi-lang/formalization-work/Foi-Specification.md

 `ret(getResponse(#.value))` to resume `producer`; that resume drives `producer()` forward until it eventually completes naturally or hits another perform.
-The arm's terminal in the Ask case is `ret(...)`'s return value, which is fire-and-forget (§6.3.2) and discarded.
+The arm's terminal in the Ask case is `ret(...)`'s return value, which is `empty` per §6.3.2, and discarded.

 The perform site inside `comp` that triggered the `Effect.User.Cancel` dispatch does not receive a resume-value; `producer()` is abandoned